Ask a leadership coach

 How to Manage Different Personality Styles

-How to Manage Different Personality Styles at Work Jenn DeWall Millennial Leadership Coach & Speaker
+How to Manage Different Personality Styles at Work Jenn DeWall Millennial Confidence and Leadership Coach & Keynote Speaker

 Have you ever been frustrated by a co-worker that is dragging their feet to make a decision?
 Or Have you ever been run over by a boss that is charging full speed ahead to accomplish a goal?
 In these moments it is easy to become frustrated by the individual instead of the issue at hand.
 The issue being is that it is likely more about personality differences and less about it being an individual issue.
 Understanding different personalities is essential for leaders if you want to improve productivity, reduce conflict, and improve engagement.
 When you understand the differences you can be more strategic in your communications to influence others and less reactive when individuals do not do exactly what you would do.
 Below are the “Social Styles” personality styles in the workplace to help you be a more influential leader.